Hosting the Olympic Games – Top 3 Pros and Cons

-The host cities for five future Games have been announced: Beijing Winter 2022, Paris Summer 2024, Milan and Cortina d’Ampezzo Winter 2026, Los Angeles Summer 2028, and Brisbane Summer 2032 (Winter 2030 has not yet been set).
+The host cities for four future Games have been announced: Paris Summer 2024, Milan and Cortina d’Ampezzo Winter 2026, Los Angeles Summer 2028, and Brisbane Summer 2032 (Winter 2030 has not yet been set).

 Are the Olympic Games an Overall Benefit for Their Host Countries and Cities?